fieldtrip/website/workshop/natmeg2014/dipolefitting.md

 Why do we use fewer vertices for the outer mesh than for the inner mesh?
 {% include markup/end %}

 These meshes are all relatively coarse and don't look so nice in a visualization.
-Using the _isosurface_ method (also known as [Marching Cubes](https://en.wikipedia.org/wiki/Marching_cubes)) we can extract a much nicer looking skin conpartment.
+Using the _isosurface_ method (also known as [Marching Cubes](https://en.wikipedia.org/wiki/Marching_cubes)) we can extract a much nicer looking skin compartment.

     cfg = [];
     cfg.method = 'isosurface';